PUBLISHED MAY 2017

-IBPA discussed e-book distribution with Jim Azevedo, marketing director at the world’s largest distributor of indie e-books, Smashwords.
+In this article, IBPA discusses e-book distribution with Jim Azevedo, marketing director at the world’s largest distributor of indie e-books, Smashwords.

 E-books enable democratized distribution.
 Whereas brick-and-mortar print retailers face shelf space constraints that limit the number of titles they can carry at any point in time, e-book retailers have unlimited virtual shelf space, which means they can carry every e-book.
 Unlike print retailers, who constantly ship unsold or poorly selling inventory back to publishers to make room for newer books, e-book retailers will continue to list all e-books—even those that aren’t selling well.

 E-books are liberated from the logistical and financial constraints of shipping tons of paper, glue, and ink around the world.
 It’s a lot easier to ship 10,000 files around the globe than it is to ship 10,000 physical books.
 What takes days, weeks, or months for physical books to be shipped, categorized, and shelved is reduced to minutes, hours, or days with e-books.
 The time it takes for e-book retailers to stock books on their virtual store shelves depends on the e-book retailer and number of countries in which the retailer operates dedicated e-book stores.

 Another difference between print and e-book distribution is in the way print publishers divide up secondary book rights by territories, bestowing those rights to publishers who specialize in specific territories.
 Today indie e-book authors and publishers have easy access to global distribution.
 Some publishers still license e-book rights territory by territory, the same way they would for print books.
 Indie authors and publishers, by contrast, can enjoy worldwide distribution.